This may be a little painful, but file it as something you need to know. Here are 11 painfully honest reasons your home hasn’t already sold…

 Let’s go through both options:

 Want more ideas?
 You’re in luck!
-I’ve put together a quick checklist of the home updates that will give you the “biggest bang for your buck”.
-You can Grab a free copy here ⤵️:
+I’ve put together a checklist of the home updates that will give you the “biggest bang for your buck”.
+You can claim your free copy here⤵️:

 “What if I don’t want to put any more time, effort, or money into my property?
 What else can be done?” you may wonder.